abber03/snake/README.md

-.
-By Abigail and Maggie.

-A classic Snake game built with Python and Pygame, featuring portal teleportation for Intro to Programming by Abigail Arnold and Maggie Woywod
+A classic Snake game built with Python and Pygame, with a twist!
+Featuring portal teleportation for Intro to Programming by Abigail Arnold and Maggie Woywod

 ## Features